 For Harsha, the inspiration came from Phanindra Sama, Founder of RedBus.
 In 2006, when Sama discussed his venture plans of going public, Harsha thought it was a crazy idea.
 But after returning to India he saw the growth of the RedBus, which instilled the idea of taking the plunge.

 He started meeting and discussing ideas with Nandan Reddy (Co-founder, Swiggy) and both saw a huge opportunity in the e-commerce industry with successful platforms like Amazon, Flipkart, e-Bay and more.
 One thing both were sure of was doing a business that is a mix of technology jobs as well as offline jobs.

 “We thought that we will find that competitive advantage by being not just a pure software company or not just a pure offline company,” adds Harsha

-They realized saw potential in the unorganised logistics and shipping sector within the ecommerce industry, and thus was born their first venture, Bundl, in August 2013.
+They realized saw potential in the unorganized logistics and shipping sector within the e-commerce industry, and thus was born their first venture, Bundl, in August 2013.

 Food delivery in India is about delivering within 35 to 40 minutes.
 If you are unable to do so, then the company isn’t solving a consumer problem.
 So when you are growing you need to control delivery.
 If I can get food from close to 10,000 restaurants in 30 minutes, then you are truly offering great service and value.

-When it comes to food and ordering food, India is a young country with a lot of untapped potential.
-As a customer centric company, Swiggy as an online platform is entirely dedicated to improving the process and experience of food order and delivery.
+When it comes to food and ordering food, India is a young country with a lot of untapped potentials.
+As a customer-centric company, Swiggy as an online platform is entirely dedicated to improving the process and experience of food order and delivery.
 Since its inception, Swiggy has rapidly grown to become a leader in the Indian food delivery sector by consistently shrinking delivery timelines and improving customer experience